 Reviewed by Glenn Erickson

-2016 is shaping up as a banner year for horror Blu-rays; I only wish that this year’s political horrors and violence could be confined to harmless vintage movie offerings.
-Savant is crazy about early Euro-horror, and the English-language version of the ground-zero gothic Barbara Steele offering The Horrible Dr. Hichcock will be here come September.
+2016 is shaping up as a banner year for horror Blu-rays; I only wish that this year’s violent political horrors could be confined to harmless vintage movie offerings.
+Savant is crazy about early Euro-horror, and the English-language version of the ground-zero gothic Barbara Steele offering The Horrible Dr. Hichcock will arrive come September.
 But an appetizer is here now, in fanatic-friendly multiple versions.

 1960 was a boom year for horror internationally; in America came the first of the Corman-Poe pictures and Psycho; in England Hammer was running strong and Michael Powell brought out (briefly) Peeping Tom.
 On the continent Mario Bava’s Black Sunday made its influential debut, and Roger Vadim released his bizarre Carmilla story …Et Mourir de Plaisir (Blood and Roses).
 An exotic runner-up among these attractions was Giorgio Ferroni’s Mill of the Stone Women, a shocker that made a successful European run.
 It didn’t show up in the United States for three years.